 Today’s something yummy is Apple Pie Lasagna.
 This is insanely addicting.
-Just last week, I posted Pumpkin Pie Lasagna, and normally I would not post two similar recipes so close together, but the fact that these two desserts were some of best recipes that I think I have made in a long long time, I just couldn’t help myself.
+Just last week, I posted Pumpkin Pie Lasagna, and normally I would not post two similar recipes so close together, but the fact that these two desserts were some of best recipes that I think I’ve EVER made, I just couldn’t help myself.
 This dessert is really easy to put together and doesn’t require you to turn on the oven, meaning that is it NO-BAKE!

 I love apple pie filling, so I cooked mine on the stovetop, but you could use a can of pie filling if you choose.
 This is my go-to stovetop stovetop apple pie filling, which I use time and time again.
 It’s best to make the apple pie filling in advance so it can col completely.